Chili-Man/hass-notes/README.md

 ## Adding Z-Wave Devices
+Apparently, adding to many secure devices to a Z-Wave network can cause problems.
+There are devices that don't need to be added securely such as temperature and humiidty sensors; i.e. things only output events.
+Devices that can recieve commands for automation purposes such as triggering an alarm.

+### Unsecure
-To add a new Z-Wave device, also known as a `node`:
+To add a new Z-Wave device (unsecure), also known as a `node`:

 1. Go to the `Configuration` page
 2. Then click on `Integrations`, which will bring you to the integration overview page
 3. Click on the `OpenZWave` `configure` button

+### Secure

 ## Debugging
 ### SSH Access to the Host
 See https://developers.home-assistant.io/docs/operating-system/debugging/ .

 This will allow you to directly access the underlying host, which means you should be able to directly access the logs of the running Docker containers

 ### Installing MQTT (Mosquitto)